2000 Thomas & Uber Cup

 The 2000 Thomas & Uber Cup was the 21st tournament of the Thomas Cup, and the 18th tournament of the Uber Cup, which are the major international team competitions in world badminton.

 Host city selection

 Kuala Lumpur, Malaysia was the only city to submit a bid.
 International Badminton Federation accepted the bid during a meeting in Copenhagen.
+The Indoor Putra Stadium was chosen as the venue for the tournament.

+Qualification

+Malaysia qualified automatically as hosts.
+Indonesia and China qualified for the Thomas Cup and the Uber Cup respectively as title holders.